 Is your economy rapidly changing because the state gave you the intersection of two major highways, so now you're a warehouse center?
 Well, maybe you need less land for factories and more land parcels near the transportation hub for a warehouse district.

-It's also critical to develop a common vocabulary for talking about the small town character if you're a place of under about 5,000 people.
+Develop a common vocabulary for talking about the small town character if you're a place of under about 5,000 people.
+This too will help you shape the likely future land use needs of your community.